The word "coach" comes from the English

 An external expert will not see the results of their work because they only work short-term, and they will not be able to correct mistakes if something goes wrong.

-The main advantage of this approach is how accessible it is: if you want to, you can find many such sessions.
-The downside is the lack of an individual approach: the same training, written N years ago, can be delivered for years with little adaptation for a specific client.
+The main advantage of this approach is its accessibility: if you want to, you can find a great many such sessions.
+The drawback is the lack of an individual approach: the same training, written N years ago, can be delivered for years with little adaptation for a specific client.

 Pros: it handles all our tasks.
 Cons: we were afraid there was one downside; we will write about it below.
 Fortunately, our fears did not come true, and everything went well :)